Yevhen-Tkachenko-1/GitHub-Copilot-for-Java-Demo/README.md

    ![image](resources/Compilation-Error.PNG)

 1. Let's try to refactor existing code.
-   We have method that prints params in wrong order.
+   We can have method that prints params in wrong order.
    We can ask Copilot to fix it by using context menu, `Right Mouse Click -> GitHub Copilot -> Reference file in Chat`.
    In chat ask for needed action: